ubantpy/notes/README.md

 contributing in the future.

-For now, there are no enforced rules, but as an example, we have course notes for entire semester of a course fitting in less than 1MiB.
+For now, there are no enforced rules, but as an example, we have course notes for the entire semester of a course fitting in less than 1MiB.